Regulations

 These certifications will both minimize your total cost of ownership and simplify your fixture selection for a range of transit facility applications.
 A good example is the RTX fixture by G&G Industrial Lighting.
 The RTX employs a unique driverless technology that runs strings of LEDs using A/C line voltage.
 The power electronics eliminate weak-link, electrolytic capacitors and utilize integrated circuit (IC) chips to power the LEDs.
 The RTX driverless technology operates at 60 hertz rather than a high-frequency traditional driver, making it EMI-silent and meeting the MIL-STD-461E specification.
 G&G’s driverless technology also increases reliability and lifetime of the fixture, as the power electronics achieve a lifetime comparable to the L70 lifetime of the LEDs.
 G&G’s driverless technology thereby reduces driver replacement maintenance, labor costs and scheduled downtimes.

 G&G also partners with cable and snake rack manufacturers to provide customers fire-rated solutions with quick connect installations.
-G&G offers a 10 year warranty on the RTX fixtures.
+G&G offers a 5 year standard / optional 10 year warranty on the RTX fixtures.
 G&G’s US manufacturing facility in New York State has ISO 9001 certification for quality manufacturing, that also meets BAA requirements.
 Additional information can be found at www.ggled.net .